sudoAPWH/kickthemout-improved/README.md

 ## Debian Installation

+**NOTE**
+After Debian is implemented PEP 668, you can no longer use **pip** to install system-wide python dependencies.
+For Debian based distros you will need to install the dependencies through APT with a command like this: ``` sudo apt install python3-packagename ```

-You can download KickThemOut by using the setup.sh, or cloning the repo:
+You can download kickthemout by using the setup.sh, or cloning the repo:

 **IF USING THE SETEUP.SH (Debian Systems ONLY) Follow the instructions below:**
 ```